chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/default-to-tile-view-for-remote-source.md

 ## Default Value

-The default value for this feature is disabled.
+As of version 0.18.0 of Chocolatey GUI, the default value for this feature is enabled.

 ## Availability